Davod3/Project-Enderman/README.md

 ## Works natively on headless ubuntu 20+

-## Supports the creation of any kind of minecraft servers
+## Supports the creation of any kind of minecraft servers (done)

 	-User inputs the server download url (done)
 	-Server is downloaded (done)
-	-User creates or selects the start script (selection done)
+	-User selects the start script (selection done)

 ## Supports simple server start/stop procedure (done)